 We spoke in point 2.3 about our relations with our relatives from Brittany.
 It is this Louis Bérubé who is at the origin of these relationships and who continued them for a long time.
-We are talking here about an economic adviser of fisheries, university professor, born November 12, 1897 in Saint-Philippe-de-Néri, in the Kamouraska and died in 1981 in Saint-Jean-Port-Joli.
+We are talking here about an economic adviser of fisheries, university professor, born November 12, 1897 in Saint-Philippe-de-Néri, in the Kamouraska and died in 1980 in Saint-Jean-Port-Joli.

-Bachelor of the Seminar of Rimouski in 1918, with very great distinction, then graduated of the Sainte-Annede-la-Pocatière School of Agriculture, in 1921; he participated in the establishment of first cooperatives in the fishing world in Gaspésie (1923-24).
-A scholarship then enabled him to study at the School of Fisheries of the University of Washington State in Seattle and the Massachusetts Institute of Technology (MIT).
+Bachelor of the Seminar of Rimouski in 1918, with very great distinction, then graduated of the Sainte-Annede-la-Pocatière School of Agriculture, in 1921.
+He also obtained a master's degree in social sciences from U. Laval in 1949.
+He participated in the establishment of first cooperatives in the fishing world in Gaspésie (1923-24).
+Louis was also the co-founder of the Fédération des Pêcheurs-Unis du Québec, in 1939, and its first general manager.
+He also founded the Grande-Rivière Fisheries Apprenticeship School in 1947; he was its director from 1948 to 1958.

+A scholarship allowed him to study at the School of Fisheries of the University of Washington State in Seattle and the Massachusetts Institute of Technology (MIT).
 He was associated in 1938 with the founding of the Higher School of Fisheries affiliated to the School of Sciences of Laval University.
 He taught there until 1961 before becoming an international adviser on fisheries, notably in Cambodia for the Colombo plan (1955-56).
-There were therefore two Louis Bérubés to work in the implementation of this plan.
-Note also that another Bérubé, named Zéphirin, a specialist in statistics on fishing, also made a career at the École supérieure des pêcheries.